 Apples have been shown to shrink the size of mammary tumors in rats and to induce apoptosis (programmed cell death) in both hormone receptor positive (ER+/PR+) and triple negative breast cancer cells.
 Apple peel contains chemicals that appear to be important for this effect.

-The apple flavonoid phloretin has been shown to reduce the growth and migration of ER+/PR+ and triple negative breast cancer cells.
-Phloretin has also been reported to increase the anti-cancer effects of tamoxifen and the chemotherapy drugs Adriamycin (doxorubicin), Taxol (paclitaxel) and cisplatin.
+The apple flavonoid phloretin has been shown to reduce the growth and migration of both ER+/PR+ and triple negative breast cancer cells.
+Phloretin has also been reported to increase the anti-cancer effects of the chemotherapy drugs Adriamycin (doxorubicin), Taxol (paclitaxel) and cisplatin, as well as potentiating the treatment effects of tamoxifen and Herceptin.
 In fact, phloretin has been shown to reverse multidrug resistance in cancer cells.
-Phloretin has also been demonstrated to have anti-tumorigenic effects in a mouse model of breast cancer and to reduce Adriamycin-induced heart damage (cardiomyopathy).
+Phloretin has also been demonstrated to have anti-tumorigenic effects in mouse models of breast cancer and to reduce Adriamycin-induced heart damage (cardiomyopathy).

 The apple favonol fisetin has been demonstrated to inhibit the growth and migration of triple negative breast cancer cells, thus helping prevent metastasis.
 Fisetin has also been reported to induce programmed cell death in ER+/PR+ breast cancer cells while not harming normal breast cells.
 In addition, fisetin has been shown to inhibit the formation of a carcinogenic compound, 4-hydroxy-E2 (4-OHE2), from estradiol (E2), the most important estrogen.